-(e) For deliveries via Tank-to-Tank Transfers, the quantity shall be determined by (i) custody meter readings taken at the time of delivery at the storage facility where transfer of title occurs pursuant Section 8.2 or (ii) hand gauging of static tanks and calculations using official capacity tables by a mutually acceptable independent inspector.
+(e) For deliveries via Tank-to-Tank Transfers, the quantity shall be determined by (i) custody meter readings taken at the time of delivery at the storage facility where transfer of title occurs pursuant to Section 8.2 or (ii) hand gauging of static tanks and calculations using official capacity tables by a mutually acceptable independent inspector.
 Each party shall pay one-half of the independent inspector’s fees and charges.

 The Parties agree that if metering systems are used for quantity determinations, they will not allow vapor return or will compensate for any vapor return.
 All quantities and equilibrium vapor pressure shall be corrected to sixty degrees Fahrenheit (60° F) , and all measurements will be performed in accordance with industry standards.

 5.3.
 Excluding deliveries via pipelines, Buyer may, prior to unloading of the Product and in no case greater than five Business Days after the Product’s arrival at the agreed upon destination, obtain samples of the Product from an appropriate location on the rail cars, tank truck, barge or ship, as applicable, and/or the loading/unloading facilities connected to such means of transport in a manner consistent with applicable industry testing and sampling standards.
 If the Buyer elects to obtain such samples of the Product, the Buyer will (i) be responsible for arranging for analysis of such samples, by a qualified laboratory or testing organization, all at the Buyer’s expense and (ii) provide reasonable Notice to the Seller of the time of the sample collecting.
 Each party shall be entitled to have its representatives present during all loadings, unloadings, tests and measurements involving delivery of Product.
 If Buyer fails to (a) obtain samples, (b) provide Notice of the testing or (c) provide Notice of any alleged Off-spec Product based on the sampling within the greater of five Business Days or the minimum time period required by Applicable Law along with supporting test results and information and documentation (collectively the “Product Rejection Notice”), the Seller shall have no liability for any defect in the quality of Product, and the Product will be deemed accepted.
 Measurement, sampling and analysis will be conducted in accordance with the industry standards applicable to the sampling methodology used.
 All such standards are incorporated herein for all purposes, including all revisions of those standards adopted and in effect during the term of this Contract.
 If the Buyer timely rejects Product pursuant to the procedure set forth above, the Buyer shall retain possession of such Product without unloading the Product until the Seller has had the opportunity to inspect and test the Product; provided, however, the Buyer shall not be obligated to retain such Product beyond ten Days following the Product Rejection Notice.
 If the rejected Product is unloaded by the Buyer prior to the expiration of the ten Day period, then Seller shall have no liability for any defect in the quality of Product, and the Product will be deemed accepted.
 If the Seller does not take possession of the rejected Product within the referenced ten Day period, the Buyer will be entitled to dispose of the Product at the Seller’s cost and expense (provided such costs and expenses are reasonably incurred).
-If it is established that the delivered Product met the applicable quality specifications, Buyer shall be responsible for damages resulting from its wrongful rejection.
+If it is established that the delivered Product met the applicable quality specifications, Buyer shall be responsible for damages resulting from its wrongful rejection.[this section is almost identical to §14(iii).